david-why/board/README.md

      4. Set the following environment variables on Cloudflare:
         - `VERIFY_OUTLOOK_CLIENT_ID`: Your Application ID.
         - `VERIFY_OUTLOOK_CLIENT_SECRET`: Your client secret.
    - URL: Codes will be sent by sending a POST request to a given URL, with the following JSON body: `{"email": "email_to_send_to@example.com", "code": "123456"}`.
+The server should return a JSON body `{"success": true}` for success, or `{"success": false}` for error.
 To set up:
      1. First, setup a server that will answer these POST requests and actually send the emails.
 Make sure the URL is long and hard to guess!
      2. Set the following enviroment variable on Cloudflare:
         - `VERIFY_CODE_URL`: The URL to send code requests to.